nodejs/admin/MemberExpectations.md

 elevates all contributors.

-When an individual contributor chooses to accept an invitation to participate in a leadershp role, they implicitly take on an additional obligation to protect and be respectful of both the project and all other contributors.
+When an individual contributor chooses to accept an invitation to participate in a leadership role, they implicitly take on an additional obligation to protect and be respectful of both the project and all other contributors.
 When decisions are made within the established guidelines and policies of the project, those in leadership roles have a responsibility to uphold